-Dr. Keats answers your questions about contact lenses:
+Dr. Keats answers your questions about contact lenses

 An eye exam for glasses is also known as a comprehensive eye exam.
 The vision is tested, glasses needs are addressed, including the ability for the two eyes to work together.
 The front surface of the eye is tested along with the intra-ocular pressure, and the internal parts of the eye, like the macula and optic nerve are assessed for a comprehensive medical assessment of the eye.

 If the doctor who did the glasses examination sends me a letter stating they did a comprehensive eye examination and present with a summary including the glasses prescription, and they express a desire for me to do the contact lens fitting for them, then I can proceed with that portion of the evaluation and send them a report back with my findings and final contact lens prescription.
 However, if I do not receive the request by your doctor in writing, I must, by state law, conduct a comprehensive eye examination first, and then proceed with the contact lens fitting.

 The fitting fee for the contact lenses can vary depending on the complexity of the care.
-Patients may need spherical, astigmatism, monovision, multifocal, rigid gas permeable (RGP), RGP multifocal, kerataconus, or scleral lens designs for optimal vision and lifestyle needs.
+Patients may need spherical, astigmatism, monovision, multifocal, rigid gas permeable (RGP), RGP multifocal, keratoconus, or scleral lens designs for optimal vision and lifestyle needs.
 The time it takes to fit, analyze, refit, and finalize the custom designs can create a variety of pricing structures.
 We can give you more specifics when we understand the nature of your glasses prescription.

-There is an increased risk of infection wearing contacts comparted to wearing glasses.
+There is an increased risk of infection wearing contacts compared to wearing glasses.
 The cost of wearing contact lenses is greater as they should not be worn all waking hours in most cases.
 It is recommended to wear them about 14 hours per day and wear glasses in the evening at home, and on days when the eyes are red or tired.
-Contact lenses are a wonderful option for many people, however and the negative consequences rarely dissuade patients from wearing them comfortably and clearly.
+Contact lenses are a wonderful option for many people, however, and the negative consequences rarely dissuade patients from wearing them comfortably and clearly.